vokseverk/Vokseverk.MediaHelper/README.md

 </figure>
 ```

-Of course, I could also pass in some parameters to customize the output but the main thing to note is that in my view file, I only had to put the equivalent of "Render the media here".
+I could also pass in some parameters to customize the output but the main thing
+to note is that in my view file, I only had to put the equivalent of
+"Render the media here".

-This was powered by an included XSLT file that had a bunch of templates for handling various scenarios; e.g. it didn't matter whether the `poster` property was an upload field or a DAMP picker - or the new Image Cropper in Umbraco 7.
-I could handle it so my view was just a single instruction for rendering the media.
+This was powered by an included XSLT file that had a bunch of templates for
+handling various scenarios; e.g. it didn't matter whether the `poster` property
+was an upload field or a DAMP picker - or the new Image Cropper in Umbraco 7.
+I could handle it so my view was just a single instruction for rendering the
+media.

-These days, with Razor, my views are not that pretty - I'm working on it, but the example above would look something like this:
+These days, with Razor, my views are not that pretty - I'm working on it, but
+the example above would look something like this:

 ```csharp
 <figure>